tom-gilbertsons-lab/bandit-data-modelling/README.md

 **Choice Classification**

 The script `choice_classification.m` uses the Kalman Filter representation of value to classify behavioural choices into Exploitative, Directed Explorative or Random Explorative.
-As before; algorithm originally written by Will Gilmour, see [Gilmour et.al.](https://doi.org/10.1093/brain/awae025) and was adapted for this refit.
+As before, originally written by WG [Gilmour et.al.](https://doi.org/10.1093/brain/awae025) and was adapted for this refit.

 ## Parameter Recovery `./ParameterRecovery`